Anxiety and Diarrhea - Whats the Cause and How to Stop it?

 If you have diarrhea, consulting a doctor to rule out these causes.
 Once these have been ruled out, the stress or anxiety may be the culprit.

-Anxiety is the body’s response to an unpredictable threat and produces both cognitive and physical changes.
+Anxiety and stress is the body’s response to an unpredictable threat and produces both cognitive and physical changes.
 It is believed to arise from the amygdala, a brain region that deals with intense emotions such as anger, fear, and sadness.
 (2)

 Anxiety prepares us to confront a crisis by putting the body on alert, and nerve signals from the brain travel through the body in this response.
 This causes blood flow to be diverted away from the abdominal organs and unfortunately, may cause nausea and diarrhea.
 (3)